kellpossible/cargo-i18n/README.md

 ## Contributing

-Pull-requests are welcome, but for design changes it is preferred that you create an issue first to discuss it before implementation.
+Pull-requests are welcome, but for design changes it is preferred that you create a GitHub first to discuss it before implementation.
 You can also contribute to the localization of this tool via:

 + [POEditor - cargo-i18n](https://poeditor.com/join/project/J7NiRCGpXa)
 + [POEditor - i18n-build](https://poeditor.com/join/project/BCW39cVoco)